“How to sell my house in Bankruptcy”

 - Time is of the essence; your attorney needs at least 30 days notice to give the trustee time to accept the sale.

 - Once the Motion to Sell is granted, you are able to sell your house.

-It is our recommendation that if you are on the verge of filing bankruptcy and selling your house that you sell your house before you enter into a bankruptcy.
-This way, the court is not able to put stipulations as to what you can and cant do, and you can always file for bankruptcy after.
-However, if you have already filed bankruptcy, its not too late, you can still sell your house.
+It is our recommendation that if you are on the verge of filing bankruptcy and selling your house that you sell your house before you enter into bankruptcy.
+This way, the court is not able to put stipulations as to what you can and can’t do, and you can always file for bankruptcy after.
+However, if you have already filed for bankruptcy, it’s not too late, you can still sell your house.